 If your room is under the roof and has a sloped ceiling, this is also an ideal way of using your eaves which would otherwise be dead space.

-In fact, I had storage like that growing up – my dad built me a bookshelf, in the hope that I wouldn’t need any freestanding ones.
+In fact, I had storage like that growing up – my dad built me a bookshelf, in the hope that I wouldn’t need freestanding ones.
 (He was wrong, as the shelf was instantly full.
-Whoops.)
+Whoops!)

-Barbara Genda of Barbara Genda Bespoke Furniture told me to make sure none of your wardrobes is taller than 2.4m, to ensure you can still reach it, and hinged doors should not be wider than 65cm or they take up too much space when opening.
+Barbara Genda of Barbara Genda Bespoke Furniture told me to ensure none of your wardrobes is taller than 2.4m, o you can still reach it.
+In addition, hinged doors should not be wider than 65cm or they take up too much space when opening.

 Paint them in a light colour, to make them less imposing, and you’re good to go.

-If you have the necessary floor area, you could even create a walk-in wardrobe to eliminate any unnecessary furniture from taking up space in your bedroom.
+If you have the necessary floor area, you could even create a walk-in wardrobe.
+This would eliminate any unnecessary furniture from taking up space in your bedroom.
 So, if you ever needed a reason to make this particular dream come true… there it is.

 Now, are you ready to give these tips a try and make your compact bedroom feel bigger?
 Trust me, these ideas really work…

 Choosing a colour scheme

 How to renovate a small bedroom: it’s always advisable to go lighter.
 Sure, Instagram feeds are full of moody dark schemes, but they can easily suffocate a compact room while a neutral palette will make it feel brighter and airy.

 That doesn’t mean you have to resign yourself to white or (gasp) beige walls – you just have to be smart about your choice of colour or pattern.
 Soft pastels work well, although with a bit of planning you could also go for deeper shades.